 Rank is brought up as a simple fact of their service member’s time in the military, not something to rub in someone else’s face.

 This isn’t to say that no one out there is like that, I am sure you could find someone who thinks that way.
-But in my experience, these people are not that norm.
+But in my experience, these people are not the norm.

 You know why?
 Because most military spouses are really just trying to make friends.
 We all pretty much want the same thing, to be included, to find our people, and to have fun along the way.